yourjhay/yourjhay/README.md

 - I like cats 🐈
 - I want to travel in different places in Philippines.
 - I'll build my dream 🏡 near in the 🏖️ soon.
-- I don't use MS windows 😄
+- I don't use MS windows 😄 (nevermind my new employer requires me to use windows XD)
 - Linux is ❤️

 <!--